COMMUNITY 02:00 PM Alliston Herald

 "I've had the honour of being part of Matthews House Hospice for two years ... and one of the most magnetic parts of it is that you have the opportunity to hear stories," she said, adding she sincerely appreciates the Trillium Foundation for its support.

 She talked about the importance of sharing people's legacies with future generations.

 "It's up to us to capture as many life lessons as we can," she said.

-The legacies will be featured in the reflections room on the second floor.
+The legacies will be featured in the Debbie Hudson Reflection Room on the second floor.